albert-pimentel/213-final-proj/data/README.md

 <h2> Aggregation_Output: </h2>
 This is what the output of our Aggregation module looks like.
 It is essentially the QC_Sample_Output with quality control columns removed and only rows by qualified workers kept.

+<h2> Results.csv: </h2>
+This is the output of our ML model where we used nearest neighbours to find matches for the profiles we used in our HIT's.
+We used our HIT results as labels to see how well our model worked.
+The score_model column measures how similar the input profile and model prediction match is.
+We used the most closetst match that fit the correct gender and sexuality. i.e if they were female and striaight, we included straight and bisexual men as possible matches.
+The scores_mturk did the same except used the best profile of the mturk workers ratings.
+We performed an averging over hits for the same base input profile and chose the high ranked profile.
+Lastly the accuracy measured how similar the prediction of the model and MTurk profile were.